Hallo alle zusammen

 The project kicked-off in March in Kraków, where all the ESRs received training about multiple topics; but more importantly, where the team got to know each other and where the foundations were laid of now deeply rooted friendships.

 The training at VLB in May thought us a lot about malting, process automation, packaging, among other things.

 But above this, it showed in palpable detail the common thread which every beer person shares: passion.
 The farmer from Argentina raises his pint with the same amount of love as does the brewer or the scientist.
 We all have our beer stories; anecdotes shaped in a glass.
 It’s a global phenomenon that never ceases to amaze me.

 Currently my work got a bit sidetracked, as I’m doing my best to learn German (thanks to the support of the TU-DOC office).

 Before this, you could mainly find me in the lab doing complexing tests.
 I’m researching what compounds form or don’t form complexes with an array of metals.

 So far, the results are as anticipated.
-In my spare time, I read beer news and articles, listen to brewing podcasts, follow the latest trends in craft beer and analytics, etc. While I enjoy this, I’m also of the opinion that it’s important to make time for yourself and others, as it can be easy for a—especially a beginning—PhD student to lose himself in stress and work.
+In my spare time, I read beer news and articles, listen to brewing podcasts, follow the latest trends in craft beer and analytics, etc. While I enjoy this, I’m also of the opinion that it’s important to make time for yourself and others, as it can be easy for a—novice—PhD student to lose himself in stress and work.